Implement an FFT on a Multicore Processor and an FPGA

 Partition the model to decide which functions run sequentially and which run concurrently.

-The example model is partitioned explicitly, consisting of MATLAB System blocks, Model blocks, and an Outport block.
+The example model is partitioned explicitly, consisting of MATLAB System blocks, a Model block, an Atomic Subsystem and an Outport block.
 Explicit partitioning creates partitions based on these blocks at the root-level of the model.
 Implicit partitioning, on the other hand, creates partitions based on the block sample times and other scheduling constraints.

 After partitioning the model, you can map partitions to CPU tasks and FPGA nodes.
 You can change the mapping for design space exploration, through the GUI or the API.
 During mapping, signals will be auto-mapped to channels.

 You can change how the blocks are mapped to the threads and to the FPGA in the Concurrent Execution dialog box.
-You can also find more information in the documentation
+For more information, see Optimize and Deploy on a Multicore Target.

 Generate Multithreaded and HDL Code